shavitush/vfptr_swap/README.md

 * Unit tested with Catch2.
 * Tested on x86/x64, MSVC and Clang/LLVM.
 * VMT size calculation.
-* Copies the RTTI object locator to ensure `dynamic_cast` won't break'.
+* Copies the RTTI object locator to ensure `dynamic_cast` won't break.

 Usage: (demonstrated on MapleStory 8.83.0.1)